 - a.
-Chart strategy and set financial targets for the Company; - Monitor the implementation and execution of strategy; - c.
-Monitor performance against financial targets; - d.
-Appoint and oversee the performance of executive management; and - e.
-Generally to take and fulfil an effective leadership role in relation to the Company and the Group.
+Chart strategy and set business and financial targets for the Company; - Monitor the implementation and execution of strategy; - c.
+Monitor performance against business and financial targets; - Appoint and oversee the performance of executive management; and - e.
+Generally, to fulfil an effective leadership role in relation to the Company and the Group.